kimbring2/MOBA_RL/README.md

 <img src="image/ability_learning_route.png " width="1000">

 ## 3. Reward Setting
 Reward for Reinforcement Learning is basically aimed at acquiring XP.
-Additionally, agents for giving a damage to enermy unit and recovery to home units have different weights for Last Hit.
+Additionally, agents for giving a damage to enemy unit and recovery to home units have different weights for Last Hit.

 <img src="image/reward_setting.png " width="1000">